-France is the largest European country in terms of land area after Russia and Ukraine.
+France is the 6th largest economy and the largest European country in terms of land area after Russia and Ukraine.

 Nearly 20% of the territory of France lies outside Europe.
 These regions are known as "DOM-TOM" (overseas departments and territories), where over 2.5 million French citizens live.
 The Canal du Midi is Europe's oldest functional canal.
 It was built from 1666 and 1681.
 It is 240 km (150 miles) long, has 63 locks, 126 bridges, 55 aqueducts, 7 canal-bridges, 6 barrages and 1 tunnel.